-The rise of smart phones, apps and mobile internet access has made the mobile phone a key battleground in the fight for new business and customers' attention.
+Thanks to smartphones, apps and mobile internet access, the mobile phone is now a key battleground in the fight for new business and customers' attention.

-Although the pace of technological change gives you the chance to try innovative techniques and ideas, there are still opportunities for more traditional kinds of mobile marketing, like text message campaigns.
+Although the pace of technological change gives you the chance to try innovative techniques and ideas, there are still opportunities for more traditional kinds of mobile marketing, like text message campaigns and WhatsApp marketing.

 One of the main attractions of mobile marketing is that mobile phones are almost always switched on and people usually have them to hand.
-That means text messages (also called SMS, for 'short messaging service') are usually read.
+That means that text messages (or SMSs) are usually read.

 Mobile internet is growing fast

 In fact, the majority of people in the UK now access the internet from mobile devices.
 This means potential customers are going to try and reach your business via their mobile phones whether you like it or not.
-You really must consider the experience they have.
+You need to consider the experience they have.

 Mobile marketing improves satisfaction